mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 <!--NOTE DEVELOP THIS EXAMPLE - RELATE TO PRACTICE OF CODE PATCHING (EXPLORED IN PREVIOUS CHAPTER) -->

 Code examples were initially the starting resource.
 The idea being it was quick to see the behaviour in context.
 The, use of code examples by Te in 2019-05-08 shows the effectiveness of the use of code examples by participants.
 The following example outlines the process of Te finding a GDP to implement and adding it to his game.

-in 2019-03-18-te -

 Insert table from https://docs.google.com/document/d/1fYuwJe4GbbGtZQttIz1mP1wYNPAwaPErr7BNjmbRmBM/edit#

 The timings of the process of patching the code show that the learner is hesitant in the process.
 He checks the code and then checks the game output to test that the code creates the desired behaviour.
 Once this is verified he progresses to copy and paste the code from the create function of the sample code to the create function of his own source code.

 In the next iteration of game making Te works with his father Da.
 Te

+Convert to  table in https://docs.google.com/document/d/1fYuwJe4GbbGtZQttIz1mP1wYNPAwaPErr7BNjmbRmBM/edit#

     extract from 2019-05-08 - 20 mins
     Te – Right what shall we add next?
 So it follows?